 Youth Stress and Mood Program

-Directed by Dr. Joan Rosenbaum Asarnow, Professor in Residence in the department of Psychiatry and Biobehavioral Sciences at UCLA, the Youth Stress and Mood Program is currently engaged in multiple research studies that provide clinical care for children and adolescents presenting with depression, stress, suicide, and/or symptoms of mood disturbance.
-Following an initial evaluation, we may be able to provide services for children and adolescents, which may include individual or family-based Cognitive Behavioral Therapy.
+Directed by Dr. Joan Rosenbaum Asarnow, Professor of Psychiatry and Biobehavioral Sciences at UCLA, the Youth Stress and Mood Program is currently engaged in research studies that provide clinical care for children and adolescents presenting with depression, stress, suicide, anxiety, or other health concerns.
+Following an initial evaluation, we may be able to provide services for children and adolescents, which may include individual, family, or group treatments.
+Our program emphasizes evidence-based treatment, particularly cognitive-behavior therapy and dialectical behavior therapy.
 There is no charge for services offered through our studies and eligible participants will instead be financially compensated for participation.

-For more information on our current research programs, or to participate in one of our studies, please call: 310-794-4962.
+For more information on our current research or educational programs, or to participate in one of our studies, please call: 310-794-4962.